 Universal Esperanto Association (UEA) and the World Esperanto Youth Organization (TEJO) hosted a side event at the 10th Economic and Social Council Youth Forum.
 The event, “Linguistic Rights and Young People: Challenges and Opportunities”, happened on the 6th of April 2021.

-Rakoen Maertens (Belgium/Britiain) talks about representing UEA and TEJO at the United Nations and Unesco.
+Rakoen Maertens (Belgium/Britiain) talks about representing UEA and TEJO to the United Nations and Unesco.
 His presentation links to the Festival theme: UN at 75: dialogue and international understanding in a changing world.

-The UN at 75: Representing UEA and TEJO at the United Nations ans Unesco.
+The UN at 75: Representing UEA and TEJO to the United Nations and Unesco.

 TEJO took part in the youth forum of the United Nations, ECOSOC, in April 2019.
 Read the programme, with mention of TEJO and the keynote address by Rakoen Maertens.